Ariel Lassiter

-Early life, youth and college
+Early life, youth, and college

 Lassiter was born in Turrialba, Costa Rica, where his father Roy, a professional footballer, played for A.D.
 Carmelita.
 The Lassiter family moved to the United States after the elder Lassiter signed with the Tampa Bay Mutiny of Major League Soccer. before eventually moving to Temecula, California when Ariel was 13.
 There, Lassiter attended Great Oak High School, where he played on the school soccer team for 4 years, captaining the team for 2 years.
 He received multiple accolades during his high school career, including being named two-time Inland Empire High School Player of the Year.
-Lassiter also spent 5 years playing for Albion SC, a youth soccer club in San Diego, California.

 Lassiter played college soccer for the Cal Poly Mustangs.
 He had 5 goals and 4 assists from 21 appearances during his first season for the Mustangs, earning a spot on the Big West Conference All-Freshman team.
 He left Cal Poly after his freshman season.

 Club career

 GAIS

 In July 2014, Lassiter signed with GAIS in the Swedish Superettan.
-He made his debut for GAIS on August 9, 2014, playing 70 minutes in a 2–1 win over Husqvarna FF.
-On August 23, he scored his first goal in a 2–0 win against Varbergs BoIS.
+He made his debut for GAIS on 9 August 2014, playing 70 minutes in a 2–1 win over Husqvarna FF.
+On 23 August, he scored his first goal in a 2–0 win against Varbergs BoIS.
 Lassiter ended his first professional season with one goal from 12 matches.